 Assignments and Deadlines

 Please submit all assignments to the appropriate section of the course site in NYU Brightspace.
-If you require assistance, please contact me BEFORE the due date.
+If you require assistance, please contact me before the due date.

 The course will make use of all aspects of Brightspace to communicate course content, assignment, provide additional resources, news articles, and assign and collect assignments.
 Please familiarize yourself with the website if you have not already.

-Thorough reading and analysis of all reading assignments for each class session.
+You must read the assigned readings and participate fully in class.
+Thorough reading of all reading assignments is mandatory and expected for each class session.
 Each class date reflects the readings we will be discussing on that date in the syllabus outline or as communicated through your email and Brightspace.
-The first class is NO exception.
+The first class is no exception.
 Prior to that class, you must read any assigned materials for that session.
-You must read the assigned readings and participate fully in class.

-All assignments must be submitted prior to the start of class on the date due.
+All assignments must be submitted prior to midnight on the date due.
 Assignments must be submitted through Brightspace.
 Missed assignments will lower the student’s grade based on the percentage of the grade allocable to it.
 Late assignments are permitted only with notice to, and permission from, the instructor.
-Assignments and readings must be executed and are due on the dates indicated.
 The assignment will be graded for content, grammar, and clarity.

 No work for this course may be all or part of assignments prepared for or used in previous or current courses.